 The Healthy Families Program supports positive parent–child bonding and relationships.
 Programming promotes child and family health, development, and safety.
-It also helps build early literacy and school readiness skills for children.
+It also helps build children’s early-literacy and school-readiness skills.
 For more information, please call 347-377-5093.

 Through Project Reach Youth, we provide teenagers and young adults with the support they need to be healthy and safe, reach educational and career goals, develop new skills, and prepare for adulthood.

 The Basic Education, Pre-High School Equivalency (HSE), and HSE Preparation Program provides education, guidance, and support for people who have not completed high school and who are at least 17 years and 6 months old.
 Classes, tutoring, counseling, and workshops help participants successfully complete the HSE exam and prepare for college and a career.
 For more information on young adult education programs, please call 718-768-0778.

 Project SAFE uses evidence-based sexual health workshops, peer-led health education groups and community events, and sexual health services to help prevent unintended pregnancy and the spread of sexually transmitted diseases, including HIV and AIDS, in youth ages 13 to 19.
 We build on the existing strengths of teens and help them avoid risky behaviors, develop to their full potential, and become agents of change in their communities.
 For more information on the Project SAFE Program, please call 718-768-0778.